12 Top-Rated Tourist Attractions in Tuscany

-Unquestionably the best known region of Italy among foreign travelers, Tuscany conjures up romantic images of idyllic hill towns bristling with Medieval towers, flowing green landscapes of low hills, and fields of sunflowers.
+Unquestionably the best known region of Italy among foreign travelers, Tuscany conjures up romantic images of idyllic hill towns bristling with medieval towers, flowing green landscapes of low hills, and fields of sunflowers.
 It's a tough reputation to live up to, but Tuscany does it with ease.
 This landscape is studded with some of Italy's best-loved cities and attractions: Florence, the Leaning Tower of Pisa, Siena, and lovely little Lucca.
-Add the island of Elba and a clutch of hill towns, each with its own distinct character and history, and consider that this was the cradle of one of the greatest artistic and philosophic revolutions in Europe's history - the Renaissance.
+Add the island of Elba and a clutch of hill towns, each with its own distinct character and history, and consider that this was the cradle of one of the greatest artistic and philosophical revolutions in Europe's history - the Renaissance.
 It's no wonder everyone wants to visit Tuscany.
-Entire books have been written cataloging its many tourist attractions, but here, you'll find the cream - those top places you won't want to miss.
+Entire books have been written cataloging its many tourist attractions, villages to visit and things to do in the Tuscan countryside, but here, you'll find the cream - those top places you won't want to miss.

 1 Piazza del Duomo and Renaissance Florence

 No place on earth can you take deeper into the heart and soul of the Renaissance than Florence, where it all began.
-This city - its humanist thinkers, painters, sculptors, craftsmen, architects, and the aristocracy whose patronage supported and nurtured the artistic genius and gave it the freedom to create -- pulled Italy and subsequently Europe out of the Dark Ages and into the age of enlightenment.
+This city - its humanist thinkers, painters, sculptors, craftsmen, architects, and the aristocracy whose patronage supported and nurtured the artistic genius and gave it the freedom to create - pulled Italy and subsequently Europe out of the Dark Ages and into the age of enlightenment.
 Everywhere you look, you'll find the very best examples of this exciting rebirth, but the highest single concentration is in and around Piazza del Duomo.
 Dominating the skyline is Brunelleschi's great dome.
 Rising beside it is Giotto's marble-faced tower.
 Below is the baptistery with Ghiberti's masterpieces, the incomparable bronze doors of the Gates of Paradise.
 Inside each of these are more treasures, and those that no longer fit or have been removed to protect them from the weather are displayed in the adjacent Museo del Duomo, where you'll find works by Michelangelo, Donatello, and the other great names in Renaissance art.
 If this isn't enough, walk a few steps to the church of San Lorenzo and Michelangelo's Medici Tombs.
+San Lorenzo is only one of many churches in Florence that are filled with the works of Renaissance masters.
+Santa Croce houses the incomparable crucifix by Cimabue, and Santa Maria Novella has works by Giotto, Ghiberti, and Brunelleschi.

 Accommodation: Where to Stay in Florence